Comparing Statements Year 3 Multiplication and Division Free Resource Pack

 Questions 3, 6 and 9 (Reasoning)

-Developing Use knowledge of multiplication and repeated addition to explain why a statement is incorrect.
-Includes multiples of 2, 4 and 5.
+Developing Use knowledge of multiplication to explain why a statement is incorrect.
+Includes multiples of 2, 3, 4, 5 and 8.
+Pictorial support given.
+Using words to support the inequality symbols.

-Greater Depth Use knowledge of multiplication and repeated addition to explain why a statement is incorrect.
-Includes multiples of 2, 3, 4, 5, 8 and 10, and children use known facts to solve questions including multiples of 6 and 7.
+Greater Depth Use knowledge of multiplication, division and addition to explain why a statement is incorrect.
+Includes multiples of 2, 3, 4, 5 and 8.
 Some statements include two operations.

 This resource is available to download with a Taster subscription.